 Configure subagents

 Subagents are specialized LLM workers the lead agent delegates to via the task() tool.
-The template ships with one placeholder worker.
-This guide walks through either adding more, trimming down, or turning the pattern off entirely.
+The template ships one worked example: a researcher (web + memory, plan→search→synthesize→cite).
+This guide walks through adding more, trimming down, or turning the pattern off entirely.

 When to use subagents